 It had already been well-established that if you were looking for value from abroad, you went to Norway first.

-Ten Norwegians played in England’s top four divisions during the 1995-96 season, more than any nationality outside the UK and Ireland.
+Ten Norwegians played in England’s top four divisions during the 1995-96 season, more than any other nationality outside the UK and Ireland.

 Australians were second, with eight, while Canada’s six representatives put them joint third.
 The pre-Bosman era was weird.